amoeba/substrait-dataframe/README.md

 A minimal reference implementation of creating a Python DataFrame library that can be adapted to execute on any engine that speaks [Substrait](https://substrait.io).
-The actual DataFrame library functionality is _very_ limited and this repository is mainly to show the integration with Substrait.
+The actual DataFrame library functionality is _very_ limited and this repository is mainly to show the integration with Substrait. i.e., this package is not intended to be used for analysis and is more for reviewing the code.

 ## Support Functionality

+The functionality here is _very_ limited:

+Substrait Features:

 - Select: Selecting one or more fields
 - Filter: Simple filtering on one or more string fields
 - Limit

+Backends:

+- [x] DuckDB
+- [ ] DataFusion

 ## Installing